Install and configure the RADIUS agent in AWS

 The following steps should be completed on the AWS instance described as Instance B.

-2. Scroll to Okta RADIUS Server Agent (EXE) and click Download Latest.
+2. Scroll to Okta RADIUS Server Agent (EXE) and then click Download Latest.

 3. Run the installer.
-Click Next on each of the initial, Important Information, and License Information screens.
+Click Next on the initial Important Information and License Information pages.

-4. Choose a location for the Installation folder and click Install.
+4. Choose a location for the Installation folder and then click Install.

-6. On the Register Okta RADIUS Agent screen, enter the complete URL for your org (for example, https://mycompany.okta.com).
-For testing in your preview org, you can enter the URL for your Okta Preview Sandbox org (for example, https://mycompany.oktapreview.com).
+7. On the Register Okta RADIUS Agent page, enter the complete URL for your org, like https://mycompany.okta.com.
+For testing in your preview org, you can enter the URL for your Okta Preview Sandbox org, like https://mycompany.oktapreview.com.

-If during the agent installation you encounter Error code 12: Could not establish trust relationship for the SSL/TLS service channel, ensure that you are running the latest version of the agent as older agent versions do not support TLS 1.2.
+If you encounter Error code 12: Could not establish trust relationship for the SSL/TLS service channel, ensure that you're running the latest version of the agent.
+Older agent versions don't support Transport Layer Security (TLS) 1.2.

 Additional Property Configurations